 After following this course, the student can independently:

-- describe and discuss current theories and models of dialogue between humans and between humans and artificial agents and analyze observed conversational behaviors in scientific terms
+- describe and discuss current theories and models of dialogue between humans and between humans and artificial agents and analyse observed conversational behaviours in scientific terms

-- describe and discuss the state-of-the-art in the automatic analysis and generation of conversational behaviors by (unimodal or multimodal) dialogue systems
+- describe and discuss the state-of-the-art in the automatic analysis and generation of conversational behaviours by (unimodal or multimodal) dialogue systems

 - explain the architecture and working of (unimodal or multimodal) dialogue systems and evaluate specific systems

-- use tools to annotate verbal and nonverbal conversational behaviors
+- use tools to annotate verbal and nonverbal conversational behaviours

-- apply reliability analysis to annotations of conversational behaviors
+- apply reliability analysis to annotations of conversational behaviours

-- design, implement or simulate and evaluate models of specific conversational behaviors
+- design, implement or simulate and evaluate models of specific conversational behaviours

 At the beginning of the course the student is expected to: